Purchase order: Purchase order finance

+Many transactions are between a Client company that is selling to a large Buyer, and buying from a Supplier in Asia, South America, or Europe.
+An example would be that Client buys goods from Supplier at $500 per item and sells to Buyer for $600 per item.
+In this case, the PO finance company would help by paying for (financing) the goods from the Supplier at $500, which are then shipped to the Client, and then to the Buyer.
+30-60-90-120 days later, the Buyer and would pay the PO finance company at $600 per item.
+The PO finance company would then pay down their loan and remit the balance to Client.

 Direct and indirect procurement

 Direct procurement is what a company needs to produce a finished product or provide a service.
-For example: scrap glass for glass production or sand, chemicals for drug production, contract manufacturing.
+For example: scrap glass for glass production or sand, or chemicals for drug production.

-Each industry has its own categorisation, a division into direct and indirect procurement.
+Each industry has its own categorization, a division into direct and indirect procurement.
 There are borderline categories, such as transportation of finished goods.